easierdata/multi-temporal-crop-classification-training-data/doc/Training Data Overview.md

    * Resultant clip is saved to the chips folder, grouped by Chip ID
 5. Chip details are saved to a file to validation

+> **chip_xxx_xxx_merged.tif**: Three HLS scenes merged together per chip, with band order R, G, B, NIR for first date, then second date, then third date.
+> **chip_xxx_xxx.mask.tif**: used to handle cloud cover and other quality aspects of the images.
+Specifically, it helps in filtering out bad quality pixels and ensuring only valid data is used for generating the training dataset.

 ## Filter out resultant chipped scenes

+Review the chip details and filter chips based on QA values and NA values.
+Chips are filtered based on the following logic:

+* Exclude chips that have >5% image values for a single bad QA class, in any of the three HLS image scenes.
+* Exclude any chips that have 1 or more `NA Pixels` in any HLS image, in any band.

-Review the chip details by selecting a set of scenes that do not contain any `NA Pixels`.
-The resultant selection is then copied to the `chips filtered` directory.
+The `merged.tif` and `mask.tif` images for the resultant selection are then copied to the `chips filtered` directory.

+---

+### *Notes*

+When first determining which HLS tiles to use in the pipeline, please check that there are erroneous HLS tiles (see step 0a in workflow.ipynb).
+In our use case, we found that certain chips in southern CONUS were associated with HLS tile 01SBU, which is wrong.

+---

 # Diagrams